BorgwardtLab/fMRI_Cubical_Persistence/README.md

 materials in an extended version of the table that is shown in the main paper).

+### Additional baselines

+During the review period, we implemented additional baselines.
+To reproduce the cells entitled `tt-corr-tda` and `pp-corr-tda` from the table in Figure 3e, please use data from two new folders:

+- `results/persistence_images_matrices`: this folder
+  contains persistence images generated from *time-by-time volumes*.

+- `results/persistence_images_from_parcellated_matrices`: this folder
+  contains persistence images generated from *parcellated volumes*.

+The folders contain the name `matrices` because the persistence images are generated from correlation matrices.

 ## Variability analysis: Calculating cohort brain state trajectories

 **Note to NeurIPS 2020 reviewers**: Please note that due to the size